 My name is Lauren Bowling and I’m a writer and blogger.
-I write about money, travel and wellness and I am always working.
+I write about money, travel and wellness, and I am always working.
 I’ve partnered with Mattress Firm to try out some of the tips and tricks I’ve seen out there for better sleep…and give you the inside scoop on whether they really work.
-Check out my first post about on the 4-7-8 breathing trick.
+Check out my first post on the 4-7-8 breathing trick.

 A few years ago, I exclusively practiced yoga a few times a week as my “exercise regimen.”
 I’m no stranger to the benefits yoga can provide, but I’d never heard of using it as a way to induce sleep.
 De-stressing technique?
 Yes.
 Better for sleep?
 Not a clue.

 But upon diving deeper, it makes sense.
 Although yoga is known for stretching and building muscle and flexibility, certain yoga poses are actually extremely restorative.
 Inversions, or when your heart is above your head, gives your cardiovascular system a much needed break.
 This can deepen your breathing and help induce sleep.

 The idea for this section of the series came from this article, which I was intrigued by because it offers a done-for-you 15 minute yoga routine that promises to give the reader, “a good night’s sleep.”
 Given that I am in pursuit of that very thing, I felt this was the routine for me to try.

 What Happened When I Tried Yoga For Before Bed